 (7) This section does not empower a Joint Authority to grant, or to take other action in respect of, an authorisation in respect of a foreign boat or to endorse such an authorisation.

+[Section 25 amended by No. 37 of 2009 s.
+8.]

 26. Application of provisions relating to offences

 Provisions of this Act that relate to offences, enforcement and legal proceedings —